EmmanuelMmanda/laravel-obfs/README.md

         "require": {
         "mmanda/laravel-obfs": "^<use latest version>"
     },

     ```

-    Then update dependancies with ..
+    Then update dependancies with:

     ```bash
         composer update --ignore-platform-reqs
     ```

-4 **IMPORTANT :: Publish configuration files**: if you skip this default obfuscation configuration will be used ..
+4 **IMPORTANT :: Publish configuration files**: if you skip this default obfuscation configuration will be used

     ```bash
         php artisan vendor:publish --provider="Mmanda\\LaravelObfs\\Providers\\ObfuscateServiceProvider"
     ```

 ### Usage

 Artisan Commands